liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

     </tbody>
 </table>

-There are a lot of symbolic indicators in the invariance, such as $L_{y_1}$ and $L_{y_2}$ are the positions of the two vehicles in the two-dimensional coordinate system, and $d_r$ is the relative distance.
-In the judgment of invariance, TTC is the key indicator, which refers to the remaining adjustable time to avoid a collision under the current conditions.
+There are a lot of symbolic metrics in the invariance, such as $L_{y_1}$ and $L_{y_2}$ are the positions of the two vehicles in the two-dimensional coordinate system, and $d_r$ is the relative distance.
+In the judgment of invariance, TTC is the key metric, which refers to the remaining adjustable time to avoid a collision under the current conditions.
 The calculation of TTC is as follows:

 $$ TTC = \frac{-d_r}{v_{y_2} - v_{y_1}} $$